cran/wcep/README.md

 of death is always 1 and other events have a positive weight smaller than 1.

-This package provides two main functions: wcep function produces survival probabilities with related variances, and plot function uses survival probabilities to illustrate Kaplan Meier curve with prespecified confidence interval.
+This package provides two main functions: wcep produce survival probabilities with related variances, and plot function uses survival probabilities to illustrate Kaplan Meier curve with prespecified confidence interval.
 Also, it provides a dataset.

 ## Installation